una/personal-goals/happy-moments/happy-moments.md

 10/18/2015
 ---
 I got the most amazing gratitude-filled email from one of the girls who got a SassConf scholarship thanking me for inspiring her :) Nothing beats that.

+10/19/2015
+---
+I tried a rowing class today and it was outside on a deck by the water and really awesome!

+10/20/2015
+---
+Today I did geeks who drink trivia with a bunch of friends at Craft Pride on Rainey.
+We managed to get 5th place!